-In this step the engineer selects the structural systems and materials, their approximate proportions, and the intended primary mechanisms of inelastic behavior.
-The engineer should use capacity design principles to establish the target inelastic mechanisms.
-Chapter 6 presents information for development of preliminary designs.
+- 2 In this step the engineer must select the structural systems and materials, their - 3 approximate proportions, and the intended primary mechanisms of inelastic behavior. - 4 The engineer should use capacity design principles to establish the target inelastic - 5 mechanisms.
+Chapter 6 presents useful information for development of conceptual - 6 designs.

-3.6 Design Criteria
+7 3.6 Design Criteria

-The structural engineer of record should develop a formal Design Criteria document that describes: the structural systems and materials of construction; the anticipated mechanisms of inelastic response and behavior; the design performance objectives; the specific design and analysis measures to be conducted to demonstrate acceptable performance capability; and, all exceptions to the prescriptive provisions of the Building Code.
-This Design Criteria document should be submitted to and approved by the authority having jurisdiction and third-party reviewers prior to undertaking substantial design effort.
-Chapter 4 presents a suggested outline for project-specific Design Criteria.
+- 8 The structural engineer of record should develop a formal design criteria document that - 9 describes: the structural systems and materials of construction; the anticipated - mechanisms of inelastic response and behavior; the design performance objectives; the - specific design and analysis measures to be conducted to demonstrate acceptable - 12 performance capability; and, all exceptions to the prescriptive provisions of the Building - 13 Code.
+This design criteria document should be submitted to and approved by the - authority having jurisdiction and third party reviewers prior to undertaking substantial - design effort.
+Chapter 4 presents a suggested outline for project-specific design criteria.

-3.7 Preliminary Design
+16 3.7 Preliminary Design

-Dynamic structural analysis is used to confirm that building designs are capable of meeting the intended performance objectives.
-To perform a meaningful analysis the engineer must develop the building design to a sufficient level of detail to allow determination of the distribution of its stiffness, strength, and mass, as well as the hysteretic properties of elements that will undergo inelastic straining in response to strong ground shaking.
-Chapter 6 presents information intended to help engineers developing preliminary designs.
+- 17 Dynamic structural analysis is used to confirm that building designs are capable of - meeting the intended performance objectives.
+To perform a meaningful analysis the - 19 engineer must develop the building design to a sufficient level of detail to allow - determination of the distribution of its stiffness, strength, and mass, as well as the - 21 hysteretic properties of elements that will undergo inelastic straining in response to - strong ground shaking.
+Chapter 6 presents information intended to help engineers - 23 developing preliminary designs.

-3.8 Service Level Evaluation
+24 3.8 Service Level Evaluation

-The Service Level evaluation is intended to demonstrate that the building will be capable of withstanding relatively frequent, moderate-intensity shaking with limited structural damage.
-Section 2.1 describes the performance expectation, and Chapter 7 presents detailed guidance for performing the Service Level evaluation and confirming acceptable performance capability for Service Level shaking.
+- 25 The Service Level evaluation is intended to demonstrate that the building will be capable - of withstanding relatively frequent, moderate-intensity shaking with limited structural - damage.
+Section 2.1 describes the performance expectation, and Chapter 7 presents - detailed guidance for performing the Service Level evaluation and confirming acceptable - 29 performance capability for Service Level shaking.

-3.9 Maximum Considered Earthquake Evaluation
+30 3.9 Maximum Considered Earthquake Evaluation

-Chapter 8 presents guidance for nonlinear dynamic analysis and acceptance criteria used to demonstrate that buildings have acceptable response characteristics when subjected to Maximum Considered Earthquake shaking.
+- 31 Chapter 8 presents guidance for nonlinear dynamic analysis and acceptance criteria - 32 used to demonstrate that buildings have acceptable response characteristics when - 33 subjected to Maximum Considered Earthquake shaking.